CliffCalist/reactive-ui-unity/README.md

 ## Animations

-You can attach animations to a view by either:
+You can attach animations to a `UIView` by either:
-- Assigning it in code with `view.SetAnimations(...)`
+- Assigning it in code with `myUi.SetAnimations(...)`
-- Attaching a `MonoBehaviour` component that implements `IViewAnimations` to the same GameObject
+- Attaching a `MonoBehaviour` component that implements `IUIAnimations` to the same GameObject

 The system will:
 - Automatically call `PlayShow()` / `PlayHide()` when appropriate